Published on: July 25th, 2025

 Dr. Luke Foster Leads Academia Tocqueville in Paris, France

-Dr. Luke Foster, Assistant Professor in Government at Hillsdale’s Van Andel Graduate School of Government and cofounder of Academia Tocqueville, led a group of young intellectuals, including two of Van Andel Graduate School of Government students and one Van Andel Graduate School of Statesmanship student, on a twelve-day seminar in Saint-Germain-des-PrĂ©s, Paris, France, this July.
+Pinkoski and Laurent Frémont, led a group of young intellectuals, including one Van Andel Graduate School of Government student, Michael Turchetti; one graduate, Ed Wenger; and one Van Andel Graduate School of Statesmanship graduate, Charlie Stalzer, on a twelveday seminar in Saint-Germain-des-Prés, Paris, France, this July.

 Academia Tocqueville is a summer seminar that provides an intensive introduction to French political thought and culture.